dakoctba/scopy/README.md

 Scopy has different output behaviors depending on how it's used:

 1. **With redirection** (`scopy go js > output.txt`):
-   - Content is written to stdout (redirected to file)
+   - Content is written to stdout (redirected to the file)
    - Statistics are shown in the terminal (stderr)

 2. **Without redirection** (`scopy go js`):
-   - Content is copied to clipboard
+   - Content is copied to the clipboard
    - Only statistics are shown in the terminal
    - No content is displayed in the terminal